Shanghai: €1,452 Lufthansa Business Class from Oslo & Bergen

 On the long-haul flights, you have three options: Flights via Munich are Lufthansa Airbus A350-900 services, with the airlines’ signature 2-2-2 business class product.
 The same is used on Lufthansa’s Boeing 747, that operate flights between Frankfurt and Shanghai.
 The best option might actually be Air China’s Airbus A350 between Shanghai and Frankfurt with contemporary 1-2-1 seating.

-Many of our readers may have already experienced Lufthansa’s business class.
 Generally, Travel-Dealz writers and readers are not big fans of the Lufthansa business class, even though it is definitely not bad.
 One reason for that is that the service is too inconsistent: From extremely friendly and quick to unfriendly and slow – everything is possible with Lufthansa, even in business class.
+Regarding the seats, they are mostly fine, though not really on-par with the competition anymore.
+That’s why the airline is now slowly installing their new Allegris seats.

 Lufthansa Business Class Sitz A340